hellohaptik/docs_haptik/docs/bot-builder/advanced/debugging-guidelines.md

 	![Wrong Bot Detected](assets/debug_wrong_bot.png)

-	Example scenarios - The bot was detected successfully or no active bot was detected, thus default bot was selected No active bot was detected and no default bot was configured.
-Thus, the fallback bot was selected.
+	Example scenarios - There was a bot detected but it wasn't the active bot and the pipeline used the default bot configured on the business manager.

+	Another case is when no active bot was detected and also no default bot was configured on the business manager.
+In such a case the pipeline detects the fallback bot that was configured on business manager.

 2. **Wrong Node** or **No Node** detected